Pix17/Pix17/README.md

 ### Hi there 👋

-- 🌱 I’m currently Web Developer Student in Develhop academy
+- 🌱 I’m currently Web Developer Student at Develhop academy and also a computer engineering student at Uninettuno university

 - 📫 How to reach me: giuseppecapicotto7@gmail.com